Advancing Graduate Student Success Award

 • Expenses associated with pre- and post-comp scholarly research activities.

 • Requests for travel funding should be submitted no later than six weeks prior to the intended departure to be considered.
-If students are applying for travel funds to present at a conference or attend a workshop, the following budget limit applies per request as follows:
+If students are applying for travel funds to present at a conference, then the following budget limit applies per request as follows:

 • For students presenting: $750 domestic travel; $1,000 international travel